ShwetaInCode/Bank-Stock-Prediction/README.md

 # Stock Price Prediction using Machine Learning

 ## 📌 Project Overview
 This project aims to predict stock prices using various machine learning models.
 It utilizes historical stock data to analyze trends and make predictions based on past performance.
-The project is implemented using Python and leverages libraries such as Pandas, NumPy, Sklearn
+The project is implemented using Python and leverages libraries such as Pandas, NumPy, Sklearn.

 ## 📊 Dataset
 - The dataset consists of historical stock price data